Angra Nuclear Power Plant: Future developments

 The development of Angra III began in 1984 as a Siemens/KWU pressurized water reactor but was halted in 1986.
 About 70% of the plant's equipment was purchased in 1985 but has been in storage ever since.
-In June 2007, restarting of work on was approved by the National Council for Energy Policy.
-President Luiz Inácio Lula da Silva greenlit the project in July 2007.
-In December 2008, Eletronuclear signed an industrial cooperation agreement with Areva.
-On 31 May 2010, the National Nuclear Energy Commission granted a licence for construction of the third reactor.
+In June 2007, restarting of work on was approved by the National Council for Energy Policy but was halted again.
+On 31 May 2010, the National Nuclear Energy Commission granted a licensee for construction of the third reactor.
 Construction of the reactor, which has a capacity of 1,350 MWe, begun on 1 June 2010 and was predicted to be operational by 2018.

 After stopping construction in 2014, the Brazilian government have decided to auction off the incomplete power station to private investors in 2018.
 Based on that timetable and the volume of construction works to complete, the Energy deputy minister expected completion to be achieved by 2023.

 In November 2021, the Brazilian government rescheduled the conclusion of Angra III for 2026–27, and announced the construction of a fourth nuclear power plant, to be inaugurated in 2031.
 In February 2022, the consortium that will complete the reactor agreed a contract, which is planned to enable reactor operations to start in 2026.